 Talk to the ISP assigned to your Wi-Fi connection

-If any of the two solutions mentioned above are not giving you the results for Wi-Fi connection, talk to the ISP assigned for your broadband or Wi-Fi connection.
-If you do not have any ISP’s number, don’t worry.
+If any of the two solutions mentioned above are not giving you the results for a Wi-Fi connection, talk to the ISP assigned for your broadband or Wi-Fi connection.
+If you do not have an ISP’s number, don’t worry. sometimes after you have fixed the issue you still might get err_internet_disconnected on the browser. please refer to the link to resolve the trouble.

 You can easily find the internet solutions helpline number for the telecommunication and internet service provider providing you the Wi-Fi services.
 Then dial their number.
 They will help you either on the phone to restart the Wi-Fi settings or assign you a reliable engineer to resolve the issue as soon as possible with a doorstep visit.